Paulo-Martin182/Paulo-Martin182/README.md

 >_ My name is Paulo Martins, I'm 19 years old and I'm a front-end developer

-- 🌱 I’m currently learning flutter and typescript
+- 🌱 I’m currently learning flutter

 - 👯  ’I’m looking to collaborate on web projects using typescript and NextJs